otim22/hr-system-api/README.md

 ## Environment variables

-- `.env` - Environment variables can be set in this file
+- `.env` - Environment variables can be set in this file including database setup

 ***Note*** : You can quickly set the database information and other variables in this file and have the application fully working.